atudomain/atudomain.github.io/_posts/2019-06-20-snmptrapd-centos7.markdown

 Path of the config file is '/etc/snmp/snmptrapd.conf'.

 ### II.
-Receive all traps
+Receive traps

-Put the following line into snmptrapd.conf:
+If you do not want any security put the following line into snmptrapd.conf:

 ```
 disableAuthorization yes
 ```

+Otherwise you can configure community or other security features.

 Start and enable the service: